Did you know that approximately 66% of the variance in elite athletes is explained by genetic factors?

 Below is more information on the molecular basis behind some of the most studied sports traits.

-When we talk about muscle recovery, we talk about delayed onset muscular soreness.
+When we talk about muscle recovery, colloquially we talk about stiffness.

 Today, the theory with the most support ing the scientific community argues that stiffness could be caused by muscle pain and inflammation suffered as a result of small micro ruptures of muscle fibers.

-That is why, at ADNTRO, the results of muscle recovery are based on the analysis of genetic variants associated with creatine kinase levels.
+However, there are other factors involved in muscle damage.
+That is why, in ADNTRO, the results of muscle recovery are based on the analysis of genetic variants associated with factors involved in inflammation, lactate dehydrogenase levels and creatine kinase levels.

-This is an enzyme found inside the muscles that is released into the bloodstream when muscles suffer damage.
+The latter is an enzyme found within the muscles that is released into the bloodstream when muscles are damaged.

 Among the genes involved in muscle recovery, we find the AMPD1 gene.